-Barring the ice creams, all of the above attractions are free to children.
+Barring the ice creams, all of the above attractions in Syracuse are free to children.

-Are there any other things to do in Syracuse Sicily with kids which I’ve missed out?
+So, that’s my list of things to do with kids in Syracuse.
+Have you been to Sicily with kids?
+Are there any other things to do in Syracuse which I’ve missed out?
 Let me know in the comments below.

 Our spring road trip around eastern Sicily

 Want to save this post about Syracuse with kids?
 Pin it: